 The journey of writing can be laborious and yet immensely satisfying.
 No matter where you currently are in your journey, keep going.
 The vision of your book has a story to tell, a truth to reveal and an answer to someone’s dilemma hidden within your words—make sure you tell them.
 Your literary work can influence masses but it must first be released.
 I encourage you to inspire hope, ignite passions and rewrite futures as you impact others with your literary excellence.
 Harness your power and release your greatness!

-I am a 3X Best Selling Author, Speaker, Pregnancy Loss and Writing Mentor.
+Give us a little bit of your background, and what inspired you to write your story I am a 3X Best Selling Author, Speaker, Pregnancy Loss and Writing Mentor.
 I help women who have experienced pregnancy loss get through the heartache of loss with my method of S.P.E.A.K.
 I decided to write my own story because I lost twin babies at almost 7 months of pregnancy.
 I was pregnant with a little boy and girl.
 Once I started to become intentional with my healing journey, everything opened up for me and that is when I decided it was time to tell my story.

+What is your book all about, and what can readers expect from reading it?
 The collaboration that I published, Don’t Struggle in Silence – I am a V.I.C.T.O.R, released in May 2020.
 In this book, several women share their stories of pregnancy loss and their healing journey.

+What has been one of the most challenging things throughout your writing process?
 The most challenging things during the writing process was deciding on what to share in the book and the meeting phase.
 We wanted to give the reader what we thought was helpful without overwhelming the reader with too much information.
 The editing phase is very tedious.
 It is a lot of back and forth.
 It is worth it to ensure you deliver a well-polished product.

 Who are some of your literary inspirations and why?